 Kevin Hart Bows Out As Oscars Host Amid Backlash Over Past Tweets

 Just days after Kevin Hart got the nod to host the 91st Academy Awards ceremony, declaring it "the opportunity of a life time," the comedian is relinquishing the microphone.
-Hart said Thursday night that he is stepping down, citing his series of years-old homophobic tweets that had recently resurfaced.
+Hart announced that he is stepping down, citing his series of years-old homophobic tweets that had recently resurfaced.

-He made the decision because he did not "want to be a distraction on a night that should be celebrated by so many amazing talented artists," Hart announced in a pair of tweets.
+He made the decision because he did not "want to be a distraction on a night that should be celebrated by so many amazing talented artists," Hart said in a pair of tweets.
 "I sincerely apologize to the LGBTQ community for my insensitive words from my past."

 "I'm sorry that I hurt people," he added.
 "I am evolving and want to continue to do so.
 My goal is to bring people together not tear us apart.
 Much love & appreciation to the Academy.
 I hope we can meet again."